"

 • Unmet objectives due to unclear or shifting requirements or expectations

-If the receiver of the above “I’m hungry” message responded with something like “Yes, and I’m Romania,” to the sender the receiver would appear for a moment to have misunderstood the message as it was intended, though indeed the receiver did but chose to respond in a way that plays with the unintended possible misinterpretation of “hungry” as the homophone (a word that sounds the same as another completely different word) “Hungary,” a European country next to Romania.
+First, if the receiver of the “I’m hungry” message from §1.3 above responded with something like “Yes, and I’m Romania,” to the sender, the receiver would appear for a moment to have misunderstood the message as it was intended.
+In all likelihood, the receiver understood the sentence but, joking around, chose to respond in a way that demonstrates a willful misinterpretation of “hungry” as the homophone (a word that sounds the same as another completely different word) “Hungary,” a European nation next to Romania.
 Part of the beauty and fun of language is that words—especially spoken ones—can have multiple meanings, which means that senders must be careful to anticipate potential misinterpretations of their messages due to carelessness towards ambiguities.
-In any case, once the joke is understood, the first sender can rest assured that the feedback message still confirms that the first message was understood, which is the end goal of communication.
+In any case, once the joke is understood, the first sender can rest assured that the feedback message still confirms that the first message was understood, which is the end goal of communication, however annoying the response may be, especially if the sender was actually hangry (hungry + angry).

 Most jokes toy with communication breakdowns in harmless ways, but when breakdowns happen unintentionally in professional situations where opportunities, money, and reputations are on the line, their serious costs make them no laughing matter.
-Take, for instance, the misplaced comma that cost Rogers Communications $1 million in a contract dispute over New Brunswick telephone poles (Austen, 2006) or the absence of an Oxford comma that cost Oakhurst Dairy $10 million in a Maine labour dispute (Associated Press, 2017).
-In both cases, everyone involved would have preferred to continue with business as usual rather than sink time and resources into protracted legal and labour disputes all stemming from a mere misplaced or missing comma.
-To avoid costly miscommunication in any business or organization, senders and receivers must be diligent in fulfilling their communication responsibilities and be wary of potential misunderstandings throughout the communication cycle outlined above.
+Take, for instance, the misplaced comma that cost Rogers Communications $1 million in a contract dispute over New Brunswick telephone poles or the absence of an Oxford comma that cost Oakhurst Dairy $5 million in a Maine labour dispute (“The Commas That Cost Companies Millions,” 2018, paras.
+4-8, 36-41).
+In both cases, everyone involved would have preferred to continue with business as usual rather than sink time and resources into years-long legal and labour disputes all stemming from a single misplaced or missing comma.
+To avoid costly miscommunication in any business or organization, senders and receivers must be diligent in fulfilling their communication responsibilities and be wary of potential misunderstandings throughout the communication cycle outlined in §1.3 above.

 1.4.1: Sender-related Miscommunication

-The responsibility of the sender of a message is to make it as easy as possible to understand the intended meaning.
-If work must be done to get your point across, it is on you as the sender to do all you can to make that happen.
-(The receiver also has their responsibilities that we’ll examine below, but listening and reading are not necessarily as labour-intensive as composing a message in either speech or writing.)
-This is why grammar, punctuation, and even document design in written materials, as well as excellent conversational and presentation skills, are so important: sender errors in these aspects of communication lead to readers’ and audiences’ confusion and frustration, which get in the way of their understanding the meaning you intended.
-If senders of messages fail to anticipate their audience’s needs and miss the target of writing or saying the right thing in the right way to get their messages across, they bear the responsibility for miscommunication and need to pay close attention to the lessons throughout this textbook to help them get back on target.
+The responsibility of the sender of a message is to make understanding the intended meaning as easy as possible.
+If work must be done to get your point across, it is on you as the sender to do all you can to achieve that goal.
+Mind you, the receiver also has responsibilities that we’ll examine below, but listening and reading are not necessarily as labour-intensive as composing a message in either speech or writing.
+This is why grammar, punctuation, and even document design in written materials, as well as excellent conversational and presentation skills in person, are so important: sender errors in these aspects of communication are noise (to use the Osgood-Schramm terminology from §1.3 above) that lead to readers’ and audiences’ confusion and frustration.
+Yes, noise can originate not just from the environment between a sender and receiver, but from within a sender or receiver themselves.
+Noise that originates from within you as a sender just gets in the way of receivers understanding the meaning you intended.
+If you as the sender of messages fails to anticipate your receivers’ needs and misses the target of writing or saying the right thing in the right way to get your messages across, you bear the responsibility for miscommunication and would benefit from paying close attention to the lessons throughout this textbook to help get back on target.

-If the sender has any doubt that their message is being understood, it’s also on them to check in to make sure.
+If you as a sender have any doubt that your message is being understood, it’s also your responsibility to check in to make sure.
 If you are giving a presentation, for instance, you can employ several techniques to help ensure that your audience stays with you:

 • Ensure that they can properly hear you by projecting your voice so that even the people in the back row can hear you properly; check that they can by asking if they can hear you just fine.